 As more and more human resource processes can become more automated, human resource professionals have more time to focus on the people.
 One of the benefits of focusing on the people is discovering antiquated processes that could be streamlined.
 This can be done easily through survey data collection (assuming that you aren’t “in the weeds” with your employees on a regular basis).
 Streamlining processes can be a huge asset to a company’s bottom line.

 Often times employees have ideas on how their work could be done more efficiently with the help of a certain tool or technology.
 Obviously, not all of these opportunities can be capitalized upon, but as a human resource professional, you have the opportunity to analyze the data and decide what makes the most sense.
 While purchasing and utilizing technology to manage your processes in human resources, it’s important to note that there are often tools employees could use that may have a significant impact on the bottom line.
 Don’t forget to explore those as technology continues to grow.

 Ongoing Education and Training Will Become Increasingly More Important

-There are three main reasons ongoing education and training will play a big role in 2017.
+There are three main reasons ongoing education and training will play a big role.
 First of all, there is more of an emphasis on hiring the right person and training them for a specific job (rather than hiring a person solely for having the specific skill you need).
-Having a plan for ongoing training allows you to broaden your recruitment pool and train candidates for the job based on your company values and processes.
+Having a plan for ongoing training allows you as an HR Intrapreneur to broaden your recruitment pool and train candidates for the job based on your company values and processes.
 While this doesn’t work for all positions, it is the trend for many — and with this hiring trend, comes a demand for ongoing training.